Mississauga: Geography

 Most land in Mississauga drains to either of the two main river systems, with the exception of the smaller Mary Fix and Cooksville Creeks which run roughly through the centre of Mississauga entering the lake near Port Credit.
 Some small streams and reservoirs are part of the Sixteen Mile Creek system in the far north-west corner of the city, but these drain toward the lake in neighbouring Milton and Oakville.

-The shoreline of former Glacial Lake Iroquois roughly follows the Dundas Street alignment, although it is not noticeable in some places but is more prominent in others, such as the site of the former brickyard (Shoreline Dr. near Mavis Rd.), the ancient shoreline promenteau affords a clear view of downtown Toronto and Lake Ontario on clear days.
-The land in Mississauga in ranges from a maximum elevation of 214 m (699 ft) ASL in the far western corner, near the Hwy.
+The shoreline of former Glacial Lake Iroquois roughly follows the Dundas Street alignment, although it is not noticeable in some places but is more prominent in others, such as the site of the former brickyard (Shoreline Dr. near Mavis Rd.).
+The ancient shoreline promontory affords a clear view of downtown Toronto and Lake Ontario on clear days.
+The land in Mississauga ranges from a maximum elevation of 214 m (699 ft) above sea level in the far west near the Hwy.
 407/401 junction, to a minimum elevation at the Lake Ontario shore of 76 m (249 ft) above sea level.

-Apart from the embankments of Credit River valley, it tributaries and the Iroquois shoreline, the only noticeable hills in Mississauga are actually part of the former Britannia Landfill, now a golf course on Terry Fox Way.
+Apart from the embankments of the Credit River valley, its tributaries, and the Glacial Lake Iroquois shoreline, the only noticeable hills in Mississauga are actually part of the former Britannia Landfill, now a golf course on Terry Fox Way.

 On August 17, 2024, heavy rainfalls caused localized flooding in areas across the city.
 The floods caused many traffic disruptions as well as dangerous road conditions and road closures.
 All creeks and rivers throughout Mississauga were either at full capacity or flooded into parks and greenspaces.